breehuynh/Bree-MMORPG-Tools/Target-AoE-Skill/README.md

 ### DESCRIPTION:

 - Targets all enemies in the specified radius
-- Has taunting if taunting chance is greater than 0
+- Has an optional AoE taunting effect if taunting chance is greater than 0
 - Spawns an AoE effect

 ### INSTRUCTIONS: